fromtaoyuanhsinchuuuu/ZK_Private_OTC_Desk/README_RUN.md

 Visit the web app and follow the flow described in the task.

+### Demo mode vs on-chain settlement

+- When `ALLOW_DEMO_UNVERIFIED_SIGNATURES=true` (the default demo setup), the offchain server automatically skips real on-chain settlement and returns a placeholder transaction hash.
+This keeps the flow working even without funded tokens or a configured signer.
+- To exercise the full on-chain path, unset `ALLOW_DEMO_UNVERIFIED_SIGNATURES` (or set it to `false`), configure the required RPC/signing environment variables, and optionally set `SKIP_ONCHAIN=false` to force settlement and attestation recording transactions.
+- You can still opt out of transactions explicitly via `SKIP_ONCHAIN=true`, which overrides all other flags.

 ## Tips

 - Start anvil with EON Gobi chain id for easier future migration: